 Zink is a special photo paper that is colored using crystals and heat; no ink, ribbons, or toner is needed.
 There is only one manufacturer of Zink paper, but there are several brands that sell the paper under their name along with instant print cameras and printers that are compatible with it.

 Although social media is a fun way to share pictures, there is something special about holding a physical photograph in your hand.
 With their compact size, Zink printers and their accompanying paper can let you print off photos anytime, anywhere.
 You can trade pictures with your friends or create a scrapbook of memories.

 What is Zink Paper?

-Zink paper was invented and is created by ZINK Holdings LLC.
+Zink paper was invented by Polaroid and became a separate company, ZINK holdings LLC, in 2005.
 It is the only company to produce Zink paper, but they license out the technology, allowing other brands like Polaroid, Kodak, Canon, HP, etc to sell it under their name.

 Zink paper looks and feels like a glossy photography paper; it is hard to tell the difference.
 However, what makes Zink paper so unique is that despite looking plain and white, it is covered with microscopic crystals.
 When put into the right printing device, your images come out appearing in full color, just like magic.

 How Does Zink Technology Work?